wp-plugins/w4-post-list/readme.txt

 3. Preview 2

 == Changelog ==
+= 1.9.8 =
+* Fixed: Terms will be ordered by the provided term ids if exists

 = 1.9.7 =
 * New: Filter terms by parents
 = 1.9.6 =
 * Improvement: Set Previous and Next button text for pagination, ex: [nav prev_text="Before" next_text="After"] change the button text with Before & After.
 = 1.9.5 =